ngoworldcommunity/NGOWorld/README.md

 **Connecting Help and Need.**

 We are a hub that aims to connect NGOs, Charities, and users to collaborate and work together for a better tomorrow.
 We are working hard, to connect HELP and NEED.
 You can join us as a club/NGO/Charity OR as a User.
-Post events, join events, gather funds, and set up your shop to support yourself.
+Post events, join, gather funds, and set up your shop to support yourself.

 <br/>